joshrap67/Splitter/README.md

 minimumWavelength_maximumWavelength_range_overlap

+Do note that if you run the program again with the exact same parameters, it will overwrite the old folder.
 The files within this folder have the following schema:

 minimumWavelengthOfFile_maximumWavelengthOfFile